shomykohai/quest-system/docs/api/quest_manager.md

 You can subclass `QuestSystemManagerAPI` and set the new script in `ProjectSettings -> QuestSystem -> Autoload Script Path` to edit or add new methods and signals to the `QuestSystem` autoload using `QuestSystemManagerAPI` as a base.<br>

-For more advanced, read the documentation of [AbstractQuestManagerAPI](/api/abstract_quest_manager.md).
+For a more advanced usage, read the documentation of [AbstractQuestManagerAPI](/api/abstract_quest_manager.md).

 ### Properties